DHFinance/dhf-pay-bitrix/README.md

 3. Performs the necessary settings for data exchange via the API: in the payment system settings should be indicated the shop ID and API key from  [pay.dhfi.online](https://pay.dhfi.online/)

-4. Payment system DHFI, after activation and correct configuration, is shown in:
-* Public page of the invoice (Illustration 2):
+4. Payment system DHFI, after activation and correct configuration, is shown in the Public page of the invoice (Illustration 2).

 ## Detailed description of the algorhythm of creation, sending and processing of the payment